This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Create Your Own Keyboard Shortcut

 You can create your own shortcut and forego these steps altogether if you’d like.
-Go to System Preferences > Keyboard > Shortcuts > App Shortcuts to make your own shortcut.
+Go to System Preferences (System Settings on macOS Ventura and above) > Keyboard > Shortcuts > App Shortcuts to make your own shortcut.

 Click the + button to add a command named “Move Window to Left Side of Screen” using a particular shortcut.